akp660/mern_task_final/README.md

 open your command line
-go to both these directroies /frontend/task-manager-app/ and /backend execute npm install or npm i to install all the dependencys after installing all the dependencys you are ready to start the application: to start the application run npm start in both directories.
+go to both these directroies /frontend/task-manager-app/ and /backend execute npm install or npm i to install all the dependencys after installing all the dependencys you are ready to start the application:<br>
+to start the application run npm start in both directories.